-- Silent autoimmunity: When there are positive antibody labs but no noticeable symptoms.
+- Silent autoimmunity: You have positive antibody labs but you have no noticeable symptoms.

-- Autoimmune reactivity: When there are positive antibody labs and symptoms.
+- Autoimmune reactivity: You have positive antibody labs and symptoms.

-- Autoimmune disease: When there’s enough body destruction to be diagnosed with a specific condition.
+- Autoimmune disease: You have enough body destruction to be diagnosed with a specific condition.

 Taking food allergies and sensitivities into account.